dominik-pichler/blog/index.md

 <br>
-# Welcome!
+# Welcome

 Hello and welcome to my small collective space of thoughts, tools and tricks.

-My name is Dominik, I have studied Computer Science, Business as well as Philosphy in Munich and in Vienna.
+My name is Dominik, I have studied Computer Science, Physics as well as Philosphy in Munich and in Vienna.
 I am deeply curious about ... things.
 And non-things.

-**What can you expect or find here?** <br>
+What can you expect or find here?
 Mostly Work about on the intersection of Computer Science & Philosophy.

 With this project I am aiming to connect Computer Science, Mathematics, Philosophy and us humans.